xen-troops/meta-xt-prod-devel-rpi5/README.md

 Using `ifconfig` fix down the amount of RX/TX packets on each CAN interface.

-Start receiving from `can0` in background with redirecting to the file:
+Start receiving messages from `can0` in the background with redirecting the output to a file:
 ```
 candump can0 >> can0.txt &
 ```
-Send some data with `can1`:
+Send some data from `can1`:
 ```
 cansend can1 000#11.22.33.44
 ```
-Using `fg` and "Ctrl + c" brings a background process to the foreground and finishes it.
+Use `fg` and "Ctrl + c" to bring the background process to the foreground and terminate it.

-Check the content of file `can0.txt`
+Check the contents of the file `can0.txt`:
 ```
 (XEN) root@raspberrypi5-domd:~# cat can0.txt
 (XEN)   can0  000   [4]  11 22 33 44